Hagtronics/PyHasher/README.md

 # PyHasher
 Python program to read an ASCII file and generate a SHA-256 Hash from it.
-Has a very simple PyQT5 GUI frontend.
+Pyhasher has a very simple PyQT5 GUI frontend.
-Simply run the program, select a file and the hash will be generated.
+Simply run PyHasher.py, select a file to analyze, and the hash will be generated in a text box.
+You can then copy this SHA-256 hash to other programs, etc.

 Requires,
 &nbsp;&nbsp;&nbsp;&nbsp;Python 3.10